Description of the question formulation process

 - grounded in consultations between the NIPN country team, the sectoral government counterpart and non-government actors, contributing to the multisectoral policy or plan supported by NIPN.

-The process of formulating policy questions for nutrition builds upon the experience of the National Evaluation Platforms (NEPs), which have been successfully tested in four countries (see case study below).
+The process of formulating policy questions for nutrition builds upon the experience of the National Evaluation Platforms (NEPs), which have been successfully tested in four countries (see below).